bytewax/bytewax/docs/articles/concepts/joins.md

 The streaming join assumes that a key could come anywhere in the entire lifetime of a stream.
-This means it could possibly wait forever for a value to come on a side that will never come.
+This means it could possibly wait forever for a value that will never arrive.
 Another option is to use a **windowed join** that always flushes out the values for a key whenever the time-based window closes.
 You can use this if you need to know the join values over an infinite stream when you aren't